mearleycf/gitsmartcommit/README.md

 # Log operations to a file
 git-smart-commit -l git-operations.log

+# Don't automatically stage all changes (only analyze already staged changes)
+git-smart-commit --no-auto-stage
 ```

 The tool will:

+1. Automatically stage all changes (equivalent to `git add .`) before analysis
-1. Analyze your repository changes
+2. Analyze your repository changes
-2. Group related changes into logical commits
+3. Group related changes into logical commits
-3. Generate meaningful commit messages
+4. Generate meaningful commit messages
-4. Create the commits (unless --dry-run is used)
+5. Create the commits (unless --dry-run is used)
-5. Optionally push changes to remote (if --auto-push is used)
+6. Optionally push changes to remote (if --auto-push is used)

 ## Architecture